akimwong/1_OnPremise/Journey/001/03_Regression/01_Titanic/Readme.md

 We won't use:
 - Deep learning models because the little amount of information
-- Unsupervised learning beacuse the output is labeled
+- Unsupervised learning beacuse the outputs are labeled
 - Reinforcement learning

 ### 3. The Tool(s) <- Why?